 All Regence Blue Shield require a prescription and must be medically necessary.
 Most plans require a prior authorization.
 Be sure you read the full page on this.

-ALL Premera Blue Cross require a prescription from your doctor.
+ALL Premera Blue Cross require a prescription from your doctor and must be medically necessary.
 Most plans also require prior authorization.
 Please read the page on Premera Blue Cross.

 All insurance claims must have a prescription from your doctor with a diagnosis in order to be processed, no matter what the insurance company says.
 Insurance will only cover massage if there is an injury or condition that makes it medically necessary to get a massage.
 It does not cover massage just for stress.
 It does not cover maintenance or preventative massage.
 It does not cover soreness due to exercise.
 It will cover things like herniated discs, carpal tunnel syndrome, plantar fasciaitis and tennis elbow.
 Please call your insurance company to find out what your benefits are.
 Ask for the medical necessity definition.

 Your Health insurance may cover your massage therapy services if you are dealing with a specific injury or condition that can be resolved or improved by getting massage therapy - in the insurance companies words it must be "medically necessary" and the massage sessions must show improvement in your condition.
 Insurance does not cover massage for your convenience and does not cover massage for the purpose of wellness or maintenance.
 Maintenance massage would be coming in once a month or 2x a month.

 Medically necessary massage means that you will be coming in once or twice a week to help heal an injury or condition.
 It works more like physical therapy in that there is an end date.